5 Incredible Online Courses to Learn Italian

 However, it’s not suitable for absolute beginners

-Italki is an excellent option because it’s an app where you’ll find native speakers willing to teach you Italian.
+Italki is an excellent option because it’s a “learn Italian” app where you’ll find native speakers willing to teach you Italian.

 This means you’ll be able to take 1-to-1 lessons from the comfort of your home.